schwarzlab-ccb/cophasing/README.md

 A sample visualization method is shown in the notebook `NMPI_matrix_vis.ipynb`.
 This notebook loads a singular segregation table and plots a contact map for one chromosome in a specified region.

 ## Authors
-This pipeline has been developed at Max DelbrÃ¼ck Center for Molecular Medicine, Berlin.
+This pipeline has been developed at Max Delbrück Center for Molecular Medicine, Berlin.
 Authors:

 * Dr. Adam Streck: pipeline development,
 * Dr. Julia Markowski: creator of the co-phasing method,
 * Dr. Alexander Kukalev: creator of the separation algorithm.